 On the other hand, the rock is sound in most places and the opportunities for protection are good.
 Even the more difficult pitches can be climbed in several ways and a mistake of a few meters right or left won’t get you into trouble, as long as you stick to the belays. it's a nice adventure and said to be a good introduction to climbing mountains in the Romsdal area.

-Pick up the track that begins here and heads roughly west in the direction of a col in the ridge to the right (north) of Romsdalshorn.
+Pick up the track that begins here and heads roughly West in the direction of a col on the ridge to the right (North) of Romsdalshorn.
 The track, which is well trodden, first climbs to a small lake and a cabin under a boulder.
 Then it ascends a steep scree slope.
-After an emergency shelter the track ends at the edge of boulder field (large cairn).
+After an emergency shelter the track ends at the edge of a boulder field (large cairn).
 Scramble up through this, at first heading right and then up until you reach the col (large cairn).
-From here there you have a splendid view of Romsdal and Åndalsnes - if the weather is clear, of course.
+From here you have a splendid view of Romsdal and Åndalsnes - if the weather is clear, of course.

 (Alternative from the top of the rock pillar: don’t make a belay as described before but continue to the big ledge above the top of the pillar.
 Here you’ll find a double bolt anchor which is the second abseil belay.
 Use this as your belay.
 Then climb the steep wall via its left edge until you reach the double bolt anchor of the first abseil belay.
 From here, follow the ledge to the right until a gully provides a way to scramble to the summit.
 Difficulty unknown)